EJEHardenberg/writing/narrations/cause.md

 The ability to focus had opened his life back up to him.
 Enabling him to slam dunk his work ethic like he had dunked basket balls in college.
-The first man listened, inspiration building as he heard the story of these lifeeducated people.
+The first man listened, inspiration building as he heard the story of these life-educated people.
 No books could teach the simple lesson that the dry-walling painter said next:

 "I need a cause in my life"